 - 1 tablespoon olive oil

 - In a large bowl, whisk flours, sugar, yeast and salt together.
 If adding whole spices, add them now.

 - In a medium bowl, stir ¾ cup warm ( 100F) water with olive oil and yogurt.

-- Pour the yogurt mixture into flour mixture and combine with a fork, and with a floured hand, knead the dough until just a few times and form a ball.
+- Pour the yogurt mixture into the flour mixture and combine with a fork, and with a floured hand, knead the dough for 1-2 minutes.
+The dough should feel soft, but not sticky.
+If sticky add a little more flour.
+Form a ball.
 Drizzle with a little olive oil to coat all sides of the ball and place it back in the same bowl and cover with plastic wrap.
-Place the bowl in a warm spot in the kitchen ( the warmer the spot, the faster it will rise) and let rise until it doubles in size – 1 to 2 hours.
+Place the bowl in a warm spot in the kitchen (the warmer the spot, the faster it will rise) and let rise until it almost doubles in size 45-60 minutes.
 (TIP: I’ll often place rising dough on the top of my stove with my oven set to the lowest setting.)

-- When dough has doubled, place it on a well floured surface, and roll into a 10-12 inch log, then divide the log into 6 pieces.
+- When dough has risen, place it on a well-floured surface, and roll into a 10 inch log, then divide the log into 10 pieces.

-- Roll each piece out into a ⅛-¼ inch thick round or oval, about 4 by 8 inches long.
-They don’t have to be perfect and can be any shape, just make sure thickness is uniform, and is not more than ¼ inch thick.
+- Roll each piece out into a ⅛-¼ inch thick oval, about 4 by 7 inches long.
+They don’t have to be perfect and can be any shape, just make sure thickness is uniform and it is not more than ¼ inch thick.
 If adding garlic or onion, press some of the finely minced garlic into the dough on one side, just using your fingers and you can actually do this in the pan if you want.
 You can also roll the garlic into the dough, when it rolling out.